ravijha77/hackerrank/README.md

-this includes the codes made by me on hackerrack .. i use java and python to code do contribute,,if ant changes needed to be done :)
+this includes the codes made by me on hackerrack .. i use java and python to code.
+Do contribute,,if any changes needed to be done :)
+..Contributers are Welcome